email2ify/friends/README.md

 * As a Site User I can register an account so that I can post, comment and like
 * As a Site User/Owner I can create, read, update and delete posts so that I can manage my post content
 * As a Site User, I can navigate to the search blank space so that I can easily search for a content.
-* As a Site User, I can navigate to the search blank space so that I can easily search for a content.
 * As a user I can view the details of a single post so that I can learn more about it
 * As a user can view "/feed" route when logged in
 * As a user I can search for wild life specie or animal without the need to create an account